daxmax/opensuse-guide.it/README.md

-# opensuse-guide.org
+# opensuse-guide.it
-Unofficial guide to openSUSE Leap
+Guida non ufficiale a openSUSE Leap